Former Delta co-pilot indicted for threatening to shoot captain during commercial flight, officials say

 A former Delta co-pilot was federally indicted earlier this month, accused of threatening to shoot the captain of a commercial flight last year if he diverted the plane because a passenger on board may have been suffering a medical emergency, authorities confirmed Tuesday.

 According to court documents obtained by CBS News, on Oct.
-18 a Utah grand jury indicted Jonathan Dunn with one count of interference with a flight crew.
+18 a Utah grand jury indicted Jonathan Dunn on one count of interference with a flight crew.

 According to the inspector general, Dunn, the co-pilot, had "a disagreement" with the captain, who wanted to potentially divert the flight "due to a passenger medical event."